the-fanan/appdevgroup1/README.md

-# appdevgtoup1
+# Appdevgroup1
-Reporsitory for group in CU EDS App Development Practical
+Reporsitory for Group 1 in CU EDS App Development Practical